zactobias44/zactobias44.github.io/about.md

 Bay.
 In 2011 I was lucky enough to land an REU at Sripps Institution of Oceanography, where I worked with Jules Jaffe.
 There I worked with an image classifier to identify different species of zooplankton.
 I also had the opportunity to do a six-day research cruise in the Southern California Bight.

- As a senior at LC, I began researching the development of the zebrafish nervous system in the Weissman-Unni Lab.
+As a senior at Lewis & Clark College, I began researching the development of the zebrafish nervous system in the Weissman-Unni Lab.
 We also used the zebrafish as a model for understanding neurodegenerative disease.
 After graduating in 2012, I became a lab tech/manager in the same lab, where I was responsible for zebrafish husbandry, training undergrads, and research.
 In 2013 I also became the microscopy coordinator for the new microscopy core at LC, including a laser-scanning confocal microscope.
 While I enjoyed research in zebrafish, I really was itching to take the molecular skills I had learned and apply them to systems with more of a natural history component.